 In addition, the contradictions in the PRC's energy supply and demand relationship have become increasingly prominent.
 Energy is an important strategic resource for a country's military security and economic development, and it is a material driving force promoting social and economic development.
 An extremely close relationship exists between a country's economic development and its energy needs; the more advanced an economy is, the greater its need for energy.
 In the energy structure of today's world, petroleum is the most important form of energy; the rapid growth of energy trade conforms to the continually expanding needs that rapid economic development has for energy.
-From 1980 to 2005, the total amount of China's energy trade imports and exports increased 10.57 times, and the average annual growth rate was 42.28 percent; in particular, the total amount of energy import trade grew 102.26 times.
-The sharp growth in the amount of energy import trade reflects that under conditions in which ever since the 1980s, domestic energy production and supply capabilities have found it difficult to satisfy rapid economic growth, all that the ever-expanding needs for energy has been able to rely on is imports; in particular, this is even more so for petroleum conditions.
+From 1980 to 2005, the total amount of China's energy trade imports and exports increased 10.57 times, and the average annual growth rate was 42.28 percent; in particular, the total amount of energy import trade grew 102.26 times.323 The sharp growth in the amount of energy production and supply capabilities have found it difficult to satisfy rapid economic growth, all that the ever-expanding needs for energy has been able to rely on is imports; in particular, this is even more so for petroleum conditions.

-321 Annual Yearbook of China's Foreign Economic Relations and Trade, China Foreign Economic Relations and Trade Press, 2000-2008.
+322 Annual Yearbook of China's Foreign Economic Relations and Trade, China Foreign Economic Relations and Trade Press, 2000-2008.

-322 Gao Jianliang, "Energy Trade and China's Energy Security," Science, Technology, and Industry, 2008, Issue 1, p.
+323 Gao Jianliang, "Energy Trade and China's Energy Security," Science, Technology, and Industry, 2008, Issue 1, p.
 93.